apexa11/Linux-Server-Configuration/README.md

 	sudo apt-get upgrade

 ## Change the SSH port from 22 to 2200
-1. Use `sudo vim /etc/ssh/sshd_config` and then change Port 22 to Port 2200 , save & quit.
+1. Use `sudo nano /etc/ssh/sshd_config` and then change Port 22 to Port 2200 , save & quit.
 2. Reload SSH using `sudo service ssh restart`

 ## Configure the Uncomplicated Firewall (UFW)